hewlock/tag/README.md

 Commands:
   add     Add tags to files.
-  clear   Clear tags from files. remove  Remove tags from files. rename  Rename a tag on files. set     Set tags on files.
+  clear   Clear tags from files. list    List all tags used in a directory. remove  Remove tags from files. rename  Rename a tag on files. set     Set tags on files.